MEDICAL MARIHUANA FACILITIES ACT

-By 30 days after the end of each state fiscal year, each licensee must transmit to the Board and to the municipality compiled financial statements of the licensee's total operations.
-The financial statements must be compiled by a state-licensed certified public accountant (CPA) in a manner and form prescribed by the Board.
-The licensee would bear the cost of compensation for the CPA.
+By 30 days after the end of each state fiscal year, each licensee must transmit to the Board and to the municipality financial statements of the licensee's total operations.
+The financial statements must be reviewed by a state-licensed certified public accountant (CPA) in a manner and form prescribed by the Board.
+The licensee bears the cost of compensation for the CPA.

 Part 8.
 Marihuana Advisory Panel

-The Marihuana Advisory Panel would be created within LARA.
-The 14-member panel would include the director of the Department of State Police, director of the Department of Health and Human Services, director of LARA, the attorney general, and the director of the Michigan Department of Agriculture and Rural Development, or their designees.
-The rest of the membership would be appointed by the governor as follows:
+The Marihuana Advisory Panel is created within LARA.
+The 17-member panel includes the director of the Department of State Police, director of the Department of Health and Human Services, director of LARA, the attorney general, and the director of the Michigan Department of Agriculture and Rural Development, or their designees.
+The rest of the membership is appointed by the governor as follows:

-The bill would establish the process for appointments and filling vacancies, and how often the panel would meet.
-Business would be conducted at a public meeting in compliance with the Open Meetings Act.
-Writings prepared, owned, used, in the possession of, or retained by the panel in the performance of official duties would be subject to the Freedom of Information Act.
-Panel members would serve without compensation but could be reimbursed for actual and necessary expenses.
+The act establishes the process for appointments and filling vacancies, and how often the panel would meet.
+The panel is subject to the Open Meetings Act and the Freedom of Information Act.
+Panel members will serve without compensation but could be reimbursed for actual and necessary expenses.

-The panel would make recommendations to the Board concerning promulgation of rules, and as requested by the Board or LARA, administration of the new act.
+The panel may make recommendations to the Board concerning promulgation of rules, and as requested by the Board or LARA, administration, implementation, and enforcement of the act and the Marihuana Tracking Act.
 State departments and agencies must cooperate with the panel and upon request, provide it with meeting space and other resources to assist it in the performance of its duties.

 DETAILED SUMMARY OF HB 4827

-House Bill 4827 requires the Department of Licensing and Regulatory Affairs (LARA) to establish, maintain, and utilize a system to track marihuana that is grown, processed, transferred, stored, or disposed of under the Medical Marihuana Facilities Licensing Act (House Bill 4209).
+House Bill 4827 creates the Marihuana Tracking Act and requires the Department of Licensing and Regulatory Affairs (LARA) to establish, maintain, and utilize a system to track marihuana that is grown, processed, transferred, stored, or disposed of under the Medical Marihuana Facilities Licensing Act (House Bill 4209).
 This could be accomplished either directly or by contract.
-The system would be operated in compliance with the federal Health Insurance Portability and Accountability Act (HIPAA).
+The system must be operated in compliance with the federal Health Insurance Portability and Accountability Act (HIPAA).

 The bill requires the system to be hosted on a platform that allows dynamic allocation of resources, data redundancy, and recovery from a natural disaster within hours.